 - Find out what your loved one needs.
 Before visiting your loved one, talk to him or her about what tasks you might be able to assist with during your trip.
 Does your loved one need to go shopping, or is there something at the house that needs to be fixed?

 - Schedule appointments.
 Ask your loved one if you can accompany him or her on a doctor's appointment during your visit.
 This will give you an opportunity to discuss your loved one's health, medications and any other questions you might have.
 Take notes on the doctor's recommendations.
 Ask the doctor to suggest any helpful community resources.
 Consider making appointments with your loved one's lawyer and financial adviser, too.

 - Look for signs of problems.
 During your visit, check to see how well your loved one is managing daily tasks.
 Is your loved one able to drive safely, eat regular meals, keep up with personal grooming, and pay his or her bills?
+Is your loved one taking medications as prescribed?
 Ask your loved one's friends and neighbors if they've noticed any behavioral changes, health problems or safety issues.